stevelatif/aya_discovery/xdp_pass/README.md

 Use the IOvisor documentation of the opcodes from here <https://github.com/iovisor/bpf-docs/blob/master/eBPF.md>

-We can run the program using cargo, as its an XDP program we will have to specify a network interface, using the the loopback interface for convenioence:
+We can run the program using cargo, as its an XDP program we will have to specify a network interface.
+For this introductory example we can use the the loopback interface for convenioence:

     $ RUST_LOG=info cargo xtask run -- -i lo